'Just move on': Republicans grapple with post-Trump future - WTMJ

 “The party would be much better off if they were to purge themselves of Donald Trump,” he added.
 “But I don’t think there’s any hope of him completely going away.”

-Whether the party moves on may come down to what Republicans like Texas Sen. Ted Cruz do next.
+Whether the party moves on may come down to what Republicans such as Texas Sen. Ted Cruz do next.

 Cruz spent weeks parroting Trump’s baseless claims of election fraud, which helped incite the deadly riot at the U.S. Capitol.
 Republican elections officials in several battleground states that President Joe Biden carried have said the election was fair.
 Trump’s claims were roundly rejected in the courts, including by judges appointed by Trump.

-Cruz acknowledged Biden’s victory on Wednesday, but he refused to describe it as legitimate when pressed.
+Cruz on Wednesday acknowledged Biden’s victory but refused, when pressed, to describe it as legitimate.

 “He won the election.
 He is the president.
-I just came from his inauguration,” Cruz said of Biden in an interview.
+I just came from his inauguration,” Cruz said in an interview.

 Looking forward, Cruz said Trump would remain a significant part of the political conversation, but that the Republican Party should move away from divisive “language and tone and rhetoric” that alienated suburban voters, particularly women, in recent elections.

-In the wake of the Capitol riot, a small but notable faction of high-profile Republicans are taking a stronger stance against Trump or distancing themselves from him.
+In the wake of the Capitol riot Jan.
+6, a small but notable faction of high-profile Republicans is taking a stronger stance against Trump or seeking distance from him.

 The Senate’s top Republican, Mitch McConnell, said on the eve of the inauguration that the pro-Trump mob that stormed the Capitol was “provoked by the president.”
 Even Mike Pence, Trump’s vice president and long considered his most devoted cheerleader, skipped Trump’s departure ceremony to attend Biden’s inauguration.

-Trump retreated Wednesday to his south Florida estate, where he has retained a small group of former White House aides who will work out of a two-story guest house on the Mar-a-Lago grounds.
+Trump has retreated to his South Florida club, where he has retained a small group of former White House aides who will work out of a two-story guest house on the Mar-a-Lago grounds.
 In addition to advisers in Washington, Trump will have access to a well-funded political action committee, the Save America PAC, that is likely to inherit tens of millions of dollars in donations that flooded his campaign coffers after his election loss.

 Those close to Trump believe he will lay low in the immediate future as he focuses on his upcoming impeachment trial for inciting the riot.
 After that, he is expected to reemerge, likely granting media interviews and finding a new home on social media after losing his powerful Twitter bullhorn.

-Note: This story has been corrected to show that Frank Eathorne is the GOP chairman in Wyoming, not Montana.